sma-libra/style-embedding-sensitivity/README.md

-# Measuring Embedding Sensitivity to Authorial Style in French: Literary Texts versus Language Model Rewritings
+# Measuring Embedding Sensitivity to Authorial Style in French: Comparing Literary Texts with Language Model Rewritings

 ## Repository for the data and experiments accompanying our NLP4DH 2026 submission

-This repository contains all the code, data, and results associated with the paper: Measuring Embedding Sensitivity to Authorial Style in French: Literary Texts versus Language Model Rewritings.
+This repository contains all the code, data, and results associated with the paper: Measuring Embedding Sensitivity to Authorial Style in French: Comparing Literary Texts with Language Model Rewritings.
 This repository's purpose is to generate embeddings, reproduce our analyses, and explore the results.

 ## Repository structure